 2] Disable Windows Store

-You can do this by two methods.
-First, with the Group Policy Editor.
+You can do this by two methods, first, with the Group Policy Editor.
 Second, with the Registry Editor.
-Here are the steps for both methods.
+Here are the steps for both ways.

 Using Group Policy Editor